sarabDevOps/pands-project/README.md

 #### Installing
 Once you have downloaded the executable file click on it and it will automatic guide you for installation.

+To run the code in this repository, you need to have Python 3.x and the following Python packages installed:

+ucimlrepo

+pandas

+seaborn

+matplotlib

+You can install the required packages using pip:

+pip install ucimlrepo pandas seaborn matplotlib

 #### Deployment